Residency for Tuition Purposes

 - Active duty military member with orders to Washington or Washington National Guard (or the spouse or dependent of one of these).

-- Individuals who have completed high school in Washington, lived in Washington the three years immediately prior to completing high school and have remained in Washington since.
+- Individuals who have completed high school in Washington, lived in Washington the 3 years immediately prior to completing high school and have remained in Washington since.
 Those who completed high school through a diploma must have attended their full senior year in a Washington state high school.

 - Those eligible for educational benefits from the Veteran’s Administration who have served any period of honorable service and separated after at least 90 days of active duty and begin classes in higher education in Washington within 3 years of separation.
 Those who are entitled to VA benefits as a dependent are also eligible as long as the service member served at least 90 days active duty with any period of honorable service and the student began classes within 3 years of that person’s discharge.
 Finally, anyone entitled to benefits as a result of their relationship with a member who died in the line of duty is eligible for resident tuition.